Irene Searle - BSc MBACP

 Trauma particularly linked with early childhood

 Issues with our sense of identity in the world

 Exam anxiety and the pressure to succeed

-Thereafter, if you decide to work with me, ongoing sessions are charged at £50.
 If you inform me a week in advance that you have to miss a session, there is no charge.
-Missed sessions without notice are chargeable.
+Missed sessions without 48 hours notice are chargeable.